splunk/public-o11y-docs/apm/apm-spans-traces/trace-analyzer.rst

 View group metrics by tag
 -------------------------------

 You can group all available traces by a single tag or attribute.
-For example, you can group all traces from your service by database table, host name, or HTTP status code.
+For example, you can group all traces from your service by database table, hostname, or HTTP status code.

 ..  image:: /_images/apm/trace-analyzer/TraceSelectTag.png
     :width: 85%